Building material: Brush

-Brush structures are built entirely from plant parts and were used in various cultures such as Native Americans and pygmy peoples in Africa.
+Brush structures are built entirely from plant parts and have been used in various cultures including Native American peoples in the great basin and southwest of North America and pygmy peoples in Africa.
 These are built mostly with branches, twigs and leaves, and bark, similar to a beaver's lodge.
 These were variously named wikiups, lean-tos, and so forth.

 An extension on the brush building idea is the wattle and daub process in which clay soils or dung, usually cow, are used to fill in and cover a woven brush structure.
 This gives the structure more thermal mass and strength.
 Wattle and daub is one of the oldest building techniques.
-Many older timber frame buildings incorporate wattle and daub as non load bearing walls between the timber frames.
+Many older timber frame buildings incorporate wattle and daub as non-load-bearing walls between the timber frames.

 Ice and snow

-Snow and occasionally ice, were used by the Inuit peoples for igloos and snow is used to build a shelter called a quinzhee.
+Snow and occasionally ice have beem used by the Inuit peoples for igloo and quinzhee shelters.
 Ice has also been used for ice hotels as a tourist attraction in northern climates.